(Written in late 2019.)

 We live in an age of soul-crushing cynicism as well.
 Cynics don't make great readers.
 They're too busy trolling people.
 They're too busy enhancing their poison sacks of sloth and indolence and calumny.
 Cynics--the very few who have bothered reading even a little of my work--despise me.
 I've got a few hate mails from back in the day to prove it.

-Another problem: I don't write romance, which makes up almost sixty percent of all ebook sales.
+Another problem: I don't write romance, which makes up at least sixty percent of all ebook sales.
 (Some think it's closer to seventy-five percent.)
 Romance is all when it comes to literature these days.
 Pop by Smashwords sometime and gaze at their home page.
 Almost all of the titles on offer there are romance.
 It's ... kind of sickening, to be honest.
-It's so bad that I'm very seriously considering no longer publishing with them as well.
-Smashwords has done virtually nothing for me in terms of sales; and refuses to feature anything other than romance, their bread and butter, which makes that platform fairly useless to writers like me.
+It's so bad that I'm very seriously considering no longer publishing with them as well.* Smashwords has done virtually nothing for me in terms of sales; and refuses to feature anything other than romance, their bread and butter, which makes that platform fairly useless to writers like me.

 Yet another problem: the glut of literature, almost all of it bad.
 People have no interest in shoveling through mountains of literary manure in order to find something that may or may not pay off.
 I can hardly blame them.